aseidma21/Not-so-basic-arduino/README.md

 What it does:Uses functions to move a servo via ultrasonic sensor

-Struggles: It was my first time coding with an ultrasonic sensor, so I did really understand how to.
+Struggles: It was my first time coding with an ultrasonic sensor, so I didn't really understand how to.
 Also it was hard to understand the functions at first

 What I learned: I learned to remember to use the line Serial.println so that I know what's happening or why it's not working